Atthaualpha/knowledge-abyss/git/GIT.md

 Git is a distributed version control system, no more than that.

-Git needs only local files and resources to operate Git stores data data as snapshots over time.
-Git checksum every change calculating by files or directories content before is stored, this checksum is a SHA-1 hash

 ## States of git
 git has three main states:
 - modified (working directories)